Inklings of what you’ll be hearing at my readings

 If you’re in the New York/Long Island area over the summer, here are the locations where I’ll be reading from ATONE FOR THE IVORY CLOUD:

-Rogers Memorial Library on August 9th at noon.
+Rogers Memorial Library (Southhampton, LI) on August 9th at noon.

 I’ll be talking on “How the Ivory Supply Chain Impacts Us All” — how the more than 30,000 elephants that die every year has become the 4th largest illegal business in the world.
 I connect the dots between cyber criminals, ivory traffickers and, yes, our own complicity that creates platforms for international terror groups.